martignoni/moodlebox.net-old/content/help/moodle-configuration.en.md

 ---
-title: What’s the default Moodle configuration?
+title: What is the default Moodle configuration
 author: Nicolas Martignoni
 type: kb
 date: 2017-04-20T19:41:38+00:00